-The journalism degree at Northwestern University in Qatar is offered by the internationally respected Medill School of Journalism at Northwestern University in Evanston, Illinois, and is accredited by the Accrediting Council on Education in Journalism and Mass Communications.
+The journalism degree at Northwestern University in Qatar is offered by the internationally respected Medill School of Journalism at Northwestern University in Evanston, Illinois.
 Since 1921, Medill has epitomized excellence in journalism and journalism education in the United States, and it is doing the same today in Qatar.
 As the media everywhere face unprecedented change, NU-Q teaches journalism students how to collect, process and communicate information quickly, accurately and vividly, skills critical to many successful careers, even as it leads the way in preparing multimedia journalists who can help shape and navigate a dynamic media landscape in the Gulf region.
 An NU-Q journalism education ensures that students become skilled not only in writing, reporting, editing, production and critical thinking, but also in using multiple platforms so that they can create compelling, high-impact stories for interactive audiences.

 Producing such versatile graduates requires broad faculty expertise.
-All NU-Q journalism faculty teach a curriculum emphasizing journalism excellence, creativity, multiplatform storytelling, ethics and professional behavior, audience understanding, strategic communication, numeracy, and visual literacy.
+All NU-Q journalism faculty teach a curriculum emphasizing journalism excellence, creativity, multi-platform storytelling, ethics and professional behavior, audience understanding, strategic communication, numeracy, and visual literacy.

-The Bachelor of Science in Journalism (BSJ) degree develops well-rounded students who are broadly educated, knowledgeable about diverse cultures and engaged in global issues.
+The bachelor of science in journalism (BSJ) degree develops well-rounded students who are broadly educated, knowledgeable about diverse cultures and engaged in global issues.
 Journalism students take about 40 percent of their courses in the journalism program, which includes a track in strategic communication.
 The other 60 percent of the courses are in the liberal arts and sciences and other areas of interest such as business.